Sonia66Hub/MVC-WebAPIjQuerAjaxSln/README.md

 ## ✉️ Contact

-For any queries, reach out
+For any queries, reach out.
 🔗 www.linkedin.com/in/sonia-yesmin